Loss leader: Smartphones and mobile electronics

 Some consumer electronics stores use smartphones and other mobile electronics as loss leaders.
-The company makes less profit on the smartphone or mobile device, but they make up for this by the sales of higher-profit accessories such as cases, headphones and power adapters.
+The company makes less profit on smartphone or mobile devices, but it makes up for this through the sales of higher-profit accessories such as cases, headphones and power adapters.

 Home video game consoles

-Gaming consoles, such as the Xbox 360/PlayStation 3 or Xbox One/PlayStation 4, are often initially sold as loss leaders.
+Gaming consoles, such as the Xbox 360/PlayStation 3, Xbox One/PlayStation 4, or Xbox Series X/S/PlayStation 5, are often initially sold as loss leaders.
 This helps assert market share for the console, which enables the creation of a development ecosystem for games.
 The profit is then made on the sale of games and accessories over the system's lifetime.

+Printers

+Often, printers sell at or below cost, drawing a consumer in with tantalizing low prices.
+These manufacturers know the overwhelming majority of consumers will stick with genuine OEM ink cartridges rather than opting for less reliable remanufactured and compatible third-party products.